ryanluker/vscode-coverage-gutters/README.md

 - [Nodejs](example/node)

 ## Tips and Tricks
-**Using Breakpoints**: Currently to both use the extension and code debugging breakpoints you need to disable the gutter coverage and enable the line coverage via the settings ( `coverage-gutters.showGutterCoverage` and `coverage-gutters.showLineCoverage` respectively).
+**Using Breakpoints**: Currently to both use the extension and code debugging breakpoints you need to disable the gutter coverage and enable the line coverage via the settings ( `pruner.showGutterCoverage` and `pruner.showLineCoverage` respectively).

 ## Requirements
 - vscode 1.27.0 and up